rizwansoaib/whatsapp-monitor/README.md

    This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by WhatsApp or any of its affiliates or subsidiaries.
 This is an independent and unofficial code.
 Use at your own risk.

 ## Disclaimer ⚠️
-  This software is for educational purpose only.
-Keeping eye on a innocent person can make person's life stressful and don't blackmail to someone for fun in your life.
-Give respect to privacy of every person.
+  This software is for educational 🏫 purpose only. 🕵️‍♂️ Keeping eye 👀 on a innocent person 🙇 can make person's life stressful 😞 and don't blackmail to someone 📴 for fun in your life.
+Give respect 🙏 to privacy of every person 👪
-  Sending Annoying Messages to someone can prevent the person from contacting you.
-  **Don't Send many messages at a time WhatsApp may block your Account**
+ 📨 Sending Annoying Messages 💋 to someone can prevent 📴 the person from contacting you 💔 **Don't Send many messages at a time WhatsApp may block your Account**